Skip to content

 To issue an invoice in the selected settlement model, follow these steps:

-Update work progress: Select “No” when the work progress is not updated, and the settlement only includes the work done so far along with the associated material and labor costs.
+• Update work progress: Select “No” when progress is not updated and settlement includes only work completed so far with assigned material and labor costs.

 REMEMBER: Updating work progress is used to manually determine the percentage of work completed under the contract.